ERP implementation is a complex process. Learn how to perform it in this article!

 The final step in ERP implementation is the maintenance of your solution.
 Business units are in a constant process of transformation.
 This information means that older solutions can eventually become outdated due to not fitting into the demands of new markets.
 In this light, ERP development ceases to be a process that is singular in time.
 Instead, ERP implementation process is a continuous approach that requires constant investments of human resources.
 They’re likely to be much lower than in the case of the initial implementation, but you’ll still need a full-scale project team to work with such systems.
 The goal is to upgrade them all the time to fit the rising requirements of the market.
 Without this change, your systems will quickly become outdated and start failing.
 Hence, there should be a focus on the gradual evolution of your framework towards the new conditions on the market.

-ERP implementation features numerous stakeholders.
-For example, it involves employees, managers, and even suppliers.
+Successful ERP implementation requires numerous stakeholders.
+For example, you may need employees, managers, and even suppliers for proper project management.
 All those individuals play a crucial role in the functioning of those systems.
 How exactly?
 They’re the main source of information for those frameworks.
-No ERP can function well without major human intervention.
+No ERP implementation project can function well without major human intervention.
 For instance, it’s impossible to find out whether some elements of the inventory are in a good state without workers checking in on them.
 In short, you should actively consider an investment in workforce engagement if you want maximal success with your implementation effort.
-In case you fail to get the buy-in of average workers, there’s a large risk of encountering a situation in which the information you gain from such a system becomes false due to either manipulation or, for instance, a lack of care on the part of the employees.
+You may run into a situation where the data you gather from such a system turns out to be false if you don’t get the support of the employee.

-One more problem that we can envision in the ERP implementation is undoubtedly a failure to create a full-scale implementation methodology.
-Many firms want to install ERPs but don’t think about the why and how of the process.
-Thus, they either implement too many modules, some of which are unnecessary, or, instead, implement too few modules, making their systems completely useless for the average expert.
-How can one avoid this issue?
 Above all, you should clearly understand what your organization needs.
 For instance, some companies require financial management and supply chain management.
 Hence, the most rational approach for them is to implement ERPs that already have this type of feature in them.
 There are numerous solutions on the market, which, in many ways, enable you to promote diverse activities in your firms.
-The goal is to choose which solutions fit your market the best to ensure successful migration.
+The goal is to choose an ERP system that fits your market the best to ensure successful migration.

-The lack of a dedicated transition team is also among the core problems of ERP implementation.
+If you want to ensure a successful implementation of an ERP, having a dedicated transition team is one more best practice.
 ERP systems are typically highly complex and, thus, require advanced expertise to function.
 This means that it’s vital to have a set of specialists with in-depth knowledge about this technology before implementing it in its entirety.
 This team will ultimately play two large roles in the implementation life cycle.
-Firstly, its goal is to assist with knowledge collection.
-Such a team can provide your firm with the expertise necessary for inserting the relevant technology into every business process.
-Secondly, ERP implementation team is a vital component for motivating the implementation process.
+Firstly, its goal is to assist with knowledge collection and plan your ERP implementation.
+Such a team can provide your firm with the expertise necessary for inserting the relevant technology into every business process and decision-making process.
+Secondly, the ERP implementation team is a vital component for motivating the implementation process.
 What do we mean by that?
 A team of this kind becomes central to promoting an ERP transition, despite the difficulties encountered by your team.
-This approach, ultimately, is essential for overcoming moments of lacking motivation.
+This approach, ultimately, is essential for overcoming moments of lacking motivation in every type of ERP system.

-The lack of a dedicated team often ends up in problems with long-term training.
-You not only risk having a deficit of expertise during the ERP implementation process but also encounter the threat of being unable to train your staff.
+A dedicated team can guarantee not only good performance of the ERP system but also long-term training.
 As we’ve mentioned before, stakeholder buy-in is crucial if you want to guarantee maximal positive effects from ERP implementation.
 To achieve this buy-in, your best bet is to train the workforce, as it’ll serve as the main source of information for your system.
-Consequently, our recommendation here is to not only create an implementation team, but to also think about the methods of training your workforce.
+Consequently, our recommendation here is to not only create an implementation team but also to think about the methods of training your workforce through an ERP project team.

-The final negative aspect that can befall any firm is failing to provide ongoing maintenance for their ERP project.
+A major negative aspect that can befall any firm is failing to provide ongoing maintenance for their ERP project.
 We’ve already mentioned that ERPs, in many ways, require flexibility.
 Business requirements change, demanding major transformation in your approach to managing projects, too.
-As a result, we recommend focusing not only on the migration process, but also on creating an adequate set of processes for transferring your project from implementation to long-term maintenance.
-For this goal, the best choice is to create a team that will know every technical aspect of your project and enable you to gradually upgrade its features to make ERP implementation a continuous process that depends on the constant transformation of your firm.
+As a result, we recommend focusing not only on the migration process but also on creating an adequate set of processes for transferring your project from implementation to long-term maintenance as a part of the ERP implementation.
+For this goal, the best choice is to create a team that will know every technical aspect of your project and enable you to gradually upgrade its features.
+This will help make the ERP software system implementation a continuous process that depends on the constant transformation of your firm.

 Key Ways to Measure the Success of ERP Implementation